mandrewj/small_beetle_groups/pages/home.md

 _{{frontmatter.lead}}_

 ## Overview
 Welcome to **Anthribidae of the World Online**, a virtual catalog that aims to facilitate the search of fungus weevil taxa.
-The taxonomic database is actively fed in [TaxonWorks](https://taxonworks.org) following specialized scientific literature.
+The taxonomic database is actively fed on [TaxonWorks](https://taxonworks.org) following specialized scientific literature.
 Most specimen records and images are the product of the curation, identification, imaging and digitization of Anthribidae in the [ASU O'Brien Collection](https://ecdysis.org/collections/misc/collprofiles.php?collid=2) on the [ecdysis](https://ecdysis.org) Symbiota portal.
 Additional records and images are obtained from various sources including literature and occurrences shared on [GBIF](https://gbif.org) by several institutions.

 ## Curators